27 Hypothesis tests: one mean

 Statistical validity can be assessed using these criteria:

-• When \(n > 25\), the test is statistically valid provided the distribution of data is not highly skewed.
+• When \(n \ge 25\), the test is statistically valid.
+(If the distribution of the data is highly skewed, the sample size may need to be larger.)

-• When \(n \le 25\), the test is statistically valid only if the data come from a population with a normal distribution.
+• When \(n < 25\), the test is statistically valid only if the data come from a population with a normal distribution.

 If the statistical validity conditions are not met, other similar options include a sign test or a Wilcoxon signed-rank test (Conover 2003), or using resampling methods (Efron and Hastie 2021).

-Example 31.1 (Statistical validity) The hypothesis test regarding body temperature is statistically valid since the sample size is larger than \(25\) (\(n = 130\)).
-(The data do not need come from a population with a normal distribution.)
+Example 27.1 (Statistical validity) The hypothesis test regarding body temperature is statistically valid since the sample size is larger than \(25\) (\(n = 130\)).
+(The data, as displayed in Fig. 27.2, do not need to come from a population with a normal distribution.)

-Standard IQ scores are designed to have a mean in the general population of \(100\).
-Reilly, Neumann, and Andrews (2022) studied \(n = 224\) students at Griffith University, and found the sample mean IQ was \(111.19\), with a standard deviation of \(14.21\).
-Is this evidence that students at Griffith University (GU) have a higher mean IQ than the general population?
+Standard IQ scores are designed to have a mean in the general population of \(\mu = 100\).
+Reilly, Neumann, and Andrews (2022) studied \(n = 224\) students at Griffith University (GU), and found the sample mean IQ was \(111.19\), with a standard deviation of \(14.21\).
+Is this evidence that students at GU have a higher mean IQ than the general population?
+The RQ is:

 For students at Griffith University, is the mean IQ higher than \(100\)?

-This \(t\)-score is huge: a sample mean as large as \(111.19\) would be highly unlikely to occur simply by sampling variation in a sample of size \(n = 224\) if the population mean really was \(100\).
-Since the alternative hypothesis is one-tailed, and specifically asking if \(\mu > 100\), the \(P\)-value is the area in the right-side tail of the distribution (Fig. 31.7); it will be extremely small.
+This \(t\)-score is huge: a sample mean as large as \(111.19\) would be highly unlikely to occur in any sample of size \(n = 224\), simply by sampling variation, if the population mean really was \(100\).
+Since the alternative hypothesis is one-tailed, and \(\mu > 100\) specifically, the \(P\)-value is the area in the right-side tail of the distribution only (Fig. 27.7); it will be extremely small.
+This is persuasive evidence to support the alternative hypothesis.

 The test is about the mean IQ; individual students may have IQs less than \(100\).

-Since the sample size is much large than \(25\), this conclusion is statistically valid.
-The sample is not a true random sample from the population of all GU students (the students are mostly first-year students, and most were enrolled in an undergraduate psychological science degree).
-However, these students may be somewhat representative of all GU student; those in the sample are probably not that different to students not in the sample.
+Since the sample size is much larger than \(25\), this conclusion is statistically valid.
+The sample is not a true random sample from the population of all GU students (the students are mostly first-year students enrolled in undergraduate psychological science).
+However, these students may be somewhat representative of all GU student.
 That is, the sample may be externally valid.

 The difference between the general population IQ of \(100\) and the sample mean IQ of GU students is only small: about \(11\) IQ units (less than one standard deviation).
 Possibly, this difference has very little practical importance, even though the statistical evidence suggests that the difference cannot be explained by chance.